locsmith/xcamshift/xcamshift/web site/xcamshift.md

 =========

 XCamShift (XCS) is a new implementation of the camshift chemical shift force field[^1] for XPLOR-NIH [^2].
-The camshaft implementation has a number of interesting and useful features
+The camshift implementation has a number of interesting and useful features

-* It is very thoroughly tested against the original camshaft implementation in almost [^3] and has a large and full test suite which checks that XCS produces results that are identical with camshaft in almost.
+* It is very thoroughly tested against the original camshift implementation in almost [^3] and has a large and full test suite which checks that XCS produces results that are identical with camshift in almost.
 * XCS uses cython[^4] to give a forcefield with native performance written in python
 * XCS provides extensions against the standard camshift forcefield including the ability to carry out  ensemble calculations, weighting of shift terms and variable well widths to allow for variation in statistical errors in measured chemical shift.
 * XCS is modular and individual chemical shift terms can be re weighted during calculations and there is scope for whole components of the force field [e.g hydrogen bonding, aromatic ring currents etc] to be modified or replaced independently.